 - Drafting an agreement

-Using limited scope legal services, the client is buying only those legal services that they request.
-The client maintains responsibility for his or her case, subject to what has been agreed that the lawyer will provide.
+By using limited scope legal services, the client is buying only those legal services that they request.
+The client maintains responsibility for his or her matter, subject to what has been agreed that the lawyer will provide.
 With a traditional retainer, the lawyer generally assumes responsibility for the matter and the client participates as needed.

 For example, limited scope legal services may not be appropriate for situations of urgency when there is not enough time for the lawyer to properly prepare.

-Unless it is clear from the lawyer’s profile or website, ask how much experience the lawyer has doing family law and providing limited scope legal services to families.
+Unless it is clear from the lawyer’s profile or website, ask how much experience the lawyer has practicing family law and providing limited scope legal services for family law matters.

 Ask to see a draft of the retainer agreement that the lawyer uses for limited scope services.